manuel-salvador/create-manu-app/README.md

 This NPM package allows you to quickly create a Next.js project with TypeScript, without experimental app directory and eslint.
 Additionally, it installs Tailwind CSS and configures the necessary files.

+In the future, the "web 3" option will also install RainbowKit.

 ## Usage

 To use this package, simply install it globally using `pnpm`: